 Directions for a Simple Detangler Hair Tea Rinse:

-- Fill muslin bag with 1/4 cup of herbs.
+- Fill muslin bag with 3 tablespoons to 1/4 cup of herbs.

 - Pour 1 1/4 cups of boiling water over herbal bag.